acristofari/AS-L1/README.md

    This subdirectory should contain the following files:

      - `as_l1_lasso.m`, where the algorithm is implemented;
-     - `main.m`, with an example of how to call AS-L1 in Matlab to solve a user-defined problem;
+     - `main.m`, with an example of how to call AS-L1 in Matlab;
      - `usage.txt`, where inputs, outputs and options of the algorithm are explained in detail.

 * `logistic_regression`, with a Matlab implementation of AS-L1 to solve logistic regression problems.
 Namely, the objective function has the form